HOW-TO Build Custom CV Axles for Automatic OD Transmission Swaps

 -The Fiero OEM inner CV shafts will not work with the electronic OD transmissions because they are of incorrect length.

-1996 4T60E-HD and 1997-up 4T65E-HD Electronic Automatic Overdrive Transmissions
+1997-up 4T65E-HD Electronic Automatic Overdrive Transmissions

 Concerning the INNER CV joint portion and CV inner shaft itself...